xshirl1027/gmail-cleanup-app/README.md

 # Gmail Cleanup App

 This project is a Python application that connects to your Gmail account and helps you clean up unwanted emails.
-It allows you to specify a list of senders and keywords to identify promotional or spam emails for deletion.
+It allows you to specify a list of senders for deletion for your entire inbox.

 ## Project Structure